Back to Articles

 • This address received all the 119,419,656.00464880 ALEX tokens and 1,000,000 STX in order to extract liquidity from it

-- The Zest team was already aware of the hack by this time and had reduced both borrowing cap and supplying cap for the ALEX token through a series of emergency governance proposals, to protect user funds.
+• The Zest team had reduced both borrowing cap and supplying cap for the ALEX token via emergency governance proposals to protect user funds.

 0xe8a2cb2bfc0a1a716c43ab9fd5862c59e0ad76fd